 Missing Values

+In any data collection effort, it is unsurprising to encounter missing data.
+Likewise in our data set, missing values occur across several property characteristics–such as plot area, floor area, beds, baths, and others.
+A preliminary analysis of the missing data patterns indicates that the missingness is not completely random, with certain variables displaying dependencies on others.
+Advertisers often include only the information they deem most marketable or necessary, while other details may be omitted if they are considered standard or implied.
+For instance, a listing might specify the square footage and price but leave out the number of bedrooms and bathrooms, assuming that prospective buyers are able to infer these details.

-This data set endeavours to provide complete information regarding the listing date, spatial information, advertised price, and metadata.
-Nonetheless, we hereby report that missing values are present across various property characteristics, including type, tenure, status, plot area, floor area, storeys, beds, and baths.
-The reason for this is due to the nature of the property advertisements, which may not always include complete information when advertised by the real estate agents.
-Missing values are represented by blank cells in the CSV file, and the severity of missing values is summarised in Table 3.
-In summary, 10.5% of the records contain missing values for all key house characteristics (i.e. plot area, floor area, beds, and baths), which, depending on the research question, may necessitate imputation or exclusion of these records.
+Missing values are represented by blank cells in the CSV file, and the severity of missingness is summarized in Table 3.
+In total, 10.1% of the records contain missing values for all key house characteristics (i.e. plot area, floor area, beds, and baths), which, depending on the research question, may require imputation or the exclusion of these records.